Analytical and numerical investigation of traveling waves for the Allen-Cahn model with relaxation: Introduction

 then last system can be reduced to the form of \eqref{relAC} under the rescaling $x\mapsto x/\sqrt{\nu}$ and $v\mapsto v/\sqrt{\nu}$.
 Thus, we can consider the case $\nu = 1$ without loss of generality.

-System \eqref{relAC} can be interpreted as a hyperbolic reaction-diffusion system.
+The hyperbolic system \eqref{relAC} can be interpreted as a model for a reaction-diffusion process.
 An intriguing issue is to compare the properties of the usual parabolic reaction-diffusion equation \eqref{parAC} with the ones of its hyperbolic counterpart \eqref{relAC}.
 This paper pertains to one of the main hallmarks of the Allen--Cahn equation: the presence of stable heterogeneous structures, describing the interaction between the two stable states.
 Specifically, we examine traveling wave solutions to \eqref{relAC}, i.e. special solutions of the form

 with asymptotic conditions

 with the aim of investigating their existence and stability from both an analytical and numerical point of view.

 Existence of traveling waves for systems of the form \eqref{relAC} with monostable/logistic reaction terms has been widely investigated \cite{Hade88,Hade94,GildKers13}.
 The situation for the bistable case is less explored, even if it is more or less known that, under reasonable assumptions, there exist traveling fronts with a uniquely determined propagation speed.
 For the sake of completeness, in \S \ref{sect:existence} we give a self-contained proof of the following existence result, which provides also some properties crucial to the stability analysis.